OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Project Plans/Communicating Lionsberg Process to OGM.md

 what media and method do we use to communicate

 - Google Slides presentation, then record it and share it? (current fav)
-- MaSVF wiki pages, which we share live in a pop-up OGM call?
+- Massive wiki pages, which we share live in a pop-up OGM call?

 include FAQs, anticipated questions/resistance and have answers laid out before communicating